henriqueguedes-developer/ReactRoutesRedbeanPHP/README.md

 ### How to use
 You can use HHVM ou PHP7.1+ CLI to start this server like described below

-- hhvm -f Server.php
+- hhvm -f Server.php opt=value opt1=value1 opt2=value2...

 *or*

-- php -f Server.php
+- php -f Server.php opt=value opt1=value1 opt2=value2...

 ### Options to start this server
 - timezone<br>